marklogic/marklogic-docker/README.md

 # Debugging

-## Accessing a MarkLogic Container while its running
+## Accessing a MarkLogic Container while it's running

-The following is a set of steps to run to use to access a container while it is running, and do some basic debugging once that access is obtained.
+The following is a set of steps to run to access a container while it is running, and to do some basic debugging once you access the container.

 1. Access the machine running the Docker container.
 This is typically done using SSH or by having physical access to the machine hosting the container.
 2. Get the container ID for the MarkLogic container running on the machine.
 To do this, run the following command:

-In this example command `store/marklogicdb/marklogic-server:10.0-8.3-centos-1.0.0-ea3` is an image ID.

 ```
 $ docker container ps --filter ancestor=store/marklogicdb/marklogic-server:10.0-8.3-centos-1.0.0-ea3 -q
 ```
+In this example command `store/marklogicdb/marklogic-server:10.0-8.3-centos-1.0.0-ea3` is an image ID.
 Your container ID may be different for your machine.

 Example output: